furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 ▸ development
 ▾ projects
   ▸ realworld-backend
+  ▸ realworld-frontend
 ```

 Components are the main building blocks in Polylith.
 Bases are another kind of building blocks where the difference from components is that they expose a public API to the outside world.
 Both bases and components are encapsulated blocks of code that can be assembled together into services and tools.
 Components communicate to each other through their _interfaces_.
-The base in each project, glue components together via their _interfaces_ and expose the business logic via a public API, in this project's case, a REST API for the backend, and a web application for the frontend.
+The base in each project glues components together via their _interfaces_ and exposes the business logic via a public API.
+In this project's case, the `rest-api` base provides a REST API for the backend, while the `web-app` base serves a web application for the frontend.

 There are two bases and two projects in this workspace.
 The `rest-api` base provides the backend REST API, while the `web-app` base serves the frontend web application.